s4kibs4mi/awesome-free-courses/README.md

 Introduction
 ------------

 There is a lot of free resources across the internet.
-This list is an attempt to bring to light.
+This list is an attempt to bring them to light.

 Big Data Courses
 -------